-- Requests for filming must normally be submitted at least 2 weeks in advance of prep day.
+- Requests for filming must normally be submitted at least 15 business days in advance of prep day.

 - A complete script must be submitted for approval prior to the technical survey to ensure that the content does not damage the reputation or image of the university.
 For commercials and documentaries, a storyboard and detailed outline must be provided.

 - Only the UBC Contract for Filming or Contract for Photography will be entered into and signed by UBC.

 - The Film & Events Office has the right to refuse any request for filming or photography on UBC property.

 - The producer is encouraged to involve students from the UBC Department of Theatre & Film as observers while filming is occurring on campus.

 - UBC's anonymity must be maintained during any photo session and filming of all productions, including promotion and credits, unless requested by UBC for documentaries and educational productions.